The Best Beaches in La Jolla

 Celebrate the Southern Californian passion of surfing at this La Jolla beach!

-Windansea is local favorite and isn’t recommended for beginners, but it’s known as a great surf spot.
+Windansea Beach is local favorite and isn’t recommended for beginners, but it’s known as one of the best surf spots in San Diego.
 The secret is not just knowing where to go, but when!
 The variety of reef formations around the Windansea and Bird Rock areas, just south of downtown La Jolla, create conditions that are difficult to predict.
 The waves vary with the tides and best left to be surfed by advanced surfers who know them well.
 Look for the famed Windansea Surf Shack here; it’s a local staple and gets rebuilt every summer with palm fronds from nearby trees.

 Black’s Beach has been a prime surf spot since the ’60s, when it was discovered by four famous pro-surfers.
 The submarine canyon directly offshore funnels extra-powerful waves onto the beach, making this another spot for more experienced surfers.